akihikodaki/dts/test_plans/vmdq_test_plan.rst

   reception, the other for transmission
-- The traffic generator being used is configured to send to the application RX port a stream of packets with VLAN tags, where the VLAN IDs increment from 0 to the pools numbers(e.g: for FVL spirit, it's 63, inclusive) as well as the MAC address from 52:54:00:12:[port_index]:00 to 52:54:00:12:[port_index]:3e and the VLAN user priority field increments from 0 to 7 (inclusive) for each VLAN ID.
+- The traffic generator being used is configured to send to the application RX port a stream of packets with VLAN tags, where the VLAN IDs increment from 0 to the pools numbers(e.g: for Intel® Ethernet Converged Network Adapter XL710-QDA2, it's 63, inclusive) as well as the MAC address from 52:54:00:12:[port_index]:00 to 52:54:00:12:[port_index]:3e and the VLAN user priority field increments from 0 to 7 (inclusive) for each VLAN ID.
 In our case port_index = 0 or 1.

 Test Case: Measure VMDQ pools queues
 ------------------------------------
-1. Put different number of pools: in the case of 10G 82599 Nic is 64, in the case of FVL spirit is 63,in case of FVL eagle is 34.
+1. Put different number of pools: in the case of 10G 82599 Nic is 64, in the case of Intel® Ethernet Converged Network Adapter XL710-QDA2 is 63,in case of Intel® Ethernet Converged Network Adapter X710-DA4 is 34.
 2. Start traffic transmission using approx 10% of line rate.
 3. After a number of seconds, e.g. 15, stop traffic, and ensure no traffic loss (<0.001%) has occurred.